fmanimashaun/Steghub-DevOps-training/DevOps_tooling_website_solution/README.md

 ```bash
 sudo mount -t nfs -o rw,nosuid 172.31.1.101:/mnt/apps /var/www
 ```

+> The command **sudo mount -t nfs -o rw,nosuid 172.31.1.101:/mnt/apps /var/www** is used to mount a remote NFS (Network File System) directory on your local system.
+Let's break it down:
+> - **mount:** The command to mount a file system.
+>- **t nfs:** Specifies the type of file system to mount, which in this case is NFS.
+>- **o rw,nosuid:** These are options passed to the mount command:
+>     - **rw:** Mounts the file system with read-write access.
+>     - **nosuid:** Prevents the execution of "set-user-identifier" or "set-group-identifier" (suid/sgid) programs from the mounted file system.
+This increases security by preventing potential privilege escalation from the remote system.
+>- **172.31.1.101:/mnt/apps**: The NFS server and exported directory.
+>     - **72.31.1.101**: is the IP address of the NFS server.
+>     - **/mnt/apps**: is the directory being shared by the NFS server that you're mounting.
+>     - **/var/www**: The local directory where the NFS share will be mounted.
+After the command is run, the contents of the remote /mnt/apps directory will be accessible locally under /var/www.

 2. Verify the NFS is mount successfully with the command below:
 ```bash
 df -h